 Most experts, however, give the opinion that it takes at least a short continuous period of exposure.
 As I mentioned before, like a summer job taking 2-3 months or a project around the house that took an extended period of time where they were using plaster or drywall products that contained asbestos.

-The most important thing we can do is to right away start to gather information.
+The most important thing we can do is to start gathering information right away.
 We start by conducting a number of very thorough interviews with the client and with their family members.
 The idea is to gather up as much evidence from the person exposed or the person who has the disease, the best evidence comes from that person.
 The idea is we want to gather as much information about the parties who were responsible for his exposure that caused the development of the disease.

 We’ve taken thousands upon thousands of depositions over the years of our clients, of co-workers, people who actually brought the materials to the job sites.
 So that we know whose products are responsible for that particular person’s disease.
 We Gather, we search, we don’t just rely on our database.
 We are still searching records in the national archives.
 Who have cases all across the country who worked in the shipyards, on the West Coast and on the East Coast.
 We’re searching records of what was used in the construction of those ships in the national archives.